-We have adopted a code of business conduct that is applicable to all of our employees, officers and directors.
-In addition, we have adopted a code of ethics that is applicable to our chief executive and senior financial officers.
-Our code of business conduct is available on the Investor Relations page of our website at www.pacificbiosciences.com.
+We have adopted a code of business conduct that is applicable to all of our employees, officers, and directors.
+In addition, we have adopted a code of ethics that is applicable to our chief executive and senior financial and legal officers.
+Our code of business conduct is available on the Investor Relations page of our website at www.pacificbiosciences.com under "Corporate Governance."